AlyssaJuarez221/Customer-Segmentation/README.md

 ## Training

-- **How You Trained:** Models were implemented using Python libraries.
+- **How the Models were Trained:** Models were implemented using Python libraries.
 Training involved applying each algorithm and evaluating cluster quality through visual inspection and clustering metrics.
 - **Training Curves:** Not applicable as clustering does not involve training curves.
 - **Stopping Criteria:** Based on the clarity and usefulness of clusters.
 - **Difficulties:** Managing a large number of features and ensuring that clusters were meaningful and distinct.